ucb-ist-eas/ucb_rails_user/README.md

 A [Rails engine](http://guides.rubyonrails.org/engines.html) that provides authentication and user management for UCB Rails apps.
 By adding this engine to your app, you get:

-  * a full [User model](https://github.com/ucb-ist-eas/ucb_rails_user/blob/master/app/models/user.rb) which can be customized by host apps
   * login and logout via [CAS](https://calnetweb.berkeley.edu/calnet-technologists/cas)
   * automatic creation of user records following CAS authentication
   * controller filters that block access to resources unless user is logged in
   * a default home page that reflects user's login status
   * admin screens for updating and deleting user records
   * ability for admins to impersonate other users
+  * optional generator to create a users table that's compatible with this gem

 This engine also includes the [Datatables](https://datatables.net/) JQuery plug-in, which is used in the user management screens, and [typeahead.js](https://github.com/twitter/typeahead.js) for autocomplete.
 Host apps can make use of these libraries as well.